20 Classic 1920s Recipes That Deserve A Comeback

 15. Crab Louie

-Often called the “King of Salads,” Crab Louie was a beloved dish of the 1920s, celebrated for its fresh ingredients and hearty flavors.
+Crab Louie, often called the “King of Salads,” was a beloved dish of the 1920s, celebrated for its fresh ingredients and hearty flavors.
 Featuring fresh crab meat, lettuce, hard-boiled eggs, and tomatoes, it’s all tied together with a tangy Louie dressing.

 This salad was a popular choice for luncheons and light dinners, offering a satisfying combination of textures and tastes.
 The Louie dressing, with its blend of mayonnaise, chili sauce, and spices, adds a zesty kick that complements the crab beautifully.